Henry Martyn: Early life

 Martyn was born in Truro, Cornwall, on 18 February 1781.
 His father, John Martyn, was a "captain" or mine-agent at Gwennap.
 As a boy, he was educated at Truro grammar school under Dr. Cardew and he entered St John's College, Cambridge, in the autumn of 1797, and was senior wrangler and first Smith's prizeman in 1801.
 In 1802, he was chosen as a fellow of his college.

-He had intended to go to the bar, but in the October term of 1802 he chanced to hear Charles Simeon speaking of the good done in India by a single missionary, William Carey, and some time afterwards he read the life of David Brainerd, a missionary to the Native Americans.
+He had intended to go to the bar, but in the October term of 1802 he heard Charles Simeon speaking of the good done in India by a single missionary, William Carey, and some time afterwards he read the life of David Brainerd, a missionary to the Native Americans.
 He resolved, accordingly, to become a missionary himself.
 On 22 October 1803, he was ordained deacon at Ely, and afterwards priest, and served as Simeon's curate at Holy Trinity Church, Cambridge, taking charge of the Cambridgeshire parish of Lolworth.

 Missionary work

 Martyn wanted to offer his services to the Church Missionary Society, when a financial disaster in Cornwall deprived him and his unmarried sister of the income their father had left for them.
 It was necessary for Martyn to earn an income that would support his sister as well as himself.
 He accordingly obtained a chaplaincy under the British East India Company and left for India on 5 July 1805.
 On his voyage to the East, Martyn happened to be present at the British conquest of the Cape Colony on 8 January 1806.
 He spent that day tending to the dying soldiers and was distressed by seeing the horrors of war.
 He would come away feeling that it was Britain's destiny to convert, not colonize, the world.
-He wrote in his diary:

-I prayed that…England whilst she sent the thunder of her arms to distant regions of the globe, might not remain proud and ungodly at home; but might show herself great indeed, by sending forth the ministers of her church to diffuse the gospel of peace.
+In his diary Martyn wrote that he hoped England would not remain 'proud and ungodly' at home while waging war abroad, but would instead send church ministers to spread the gospel.